Legislative correspondent

 A legislative correspondent is a position in the congressional staff employed by members of the United States Congress that is chiefly responsible for drafting constituent form letters and memoranda, tracking legislation, conducting legislative research, and meeting constituent and interest groups.
-As of 2019, the average pay of a legislative correspondent was $45,457.
+They tend to work alongside legislative assistants or eventually get promoted to positions such as legislative assistant or legislative director.